Tlong21/Server-Guides/SOCKS5 Proxy.md

 ---

+## **Step 4: Video Tutorial**

+For a visual guide, watch this step-by-step tutorial on YouTube: [How to Set Up a SOCKS5 Proxy for qBittorrent with NordVPN](https://www.youtube.com/watch?v=1B0_UAxtgeU)

+---

 ## **Additional Notes**

 - **Important**: SOCKS5 proxies do not encrypt your traffic.
 For full encryption, consider using a VPN alongside the proxy.